TEXT-Fitch rates Kinder Morgan Energy Partners notes 'BBB'

 facility that matures in July 2016.
 KMP issues 'F2' rated commercial paper (CP)

-under a $2.2 billion CP program backstopped by its revolver.
+under a $2.2 billion CP program backstopped by the revolver.
 The revolver has a

 facility for purposes of hedging crude oil that does not require the posting of